Jinhelu/CAPE_Note/README.md

 # My Feature Recognition
+## test_component
-this is a project for 3D plane fitting using lidar.
+this is a project for 3D plane and cylinder fitting using lidar from CAPE. input:.pcd files output:features